gknepper/HIFIberry-sound-hack/README.md

 1 - Enable boot as read/write:
 `mount -o remount,rw /dev/mmcblk0p1 /boot`

-2- Change the line
+2 - Change the line on /boot/config.txt
 from:
       `dtoverlay=vc4-fkms-v3d,audio=off`
 to:
       `dtoverlay=vc4-fkms-v3d,audio=on`

-3- Restart the HIFIberryOS
+3 - Restart the HIFIberryOS

 ## Enable HIFIberry to use other card then the HifiBerry